Why Creative Practices aren’t just an "Add-on" for Therapists

 Gee, G., Dudgeon, P., Schultz, C., Hart, A., & Kelly, K. (2014).
 Aboriginal and Torres Strait Islander social and emotional wellbeing.
 In P. Dudgeon, H. Milroy, & R. Walker (Eds.), Working Together: Aboriginal and Torres Strait Islander Mental Health and Wellbeing Principles and Practice (2nd ed., pp. 55–68).
 Canberra: Commonwealth Government of Australia.

-When, as helping professionals, we say, "I don't have time for creativity," we are speaking from a position of privilege.
+When we say, "I don't have time for creativity," we are speaking from a position of privilege.
 One that never had to rely on our creative inner resources to survive.

 This is why I don’t frame creative practice as a self-care "treat" or wellness luxury.
 Because that erases where it comes from.
+What’s more, protecting your creative brain is one of the most rebellious acts available to us right now.

 Bringing creativity back into our work